5growth/5gr-mon/log_monitoring_pipeline/i2-kubernetes-deployment/deployments/3_microservices_deployment_kubernetes_dns_automated/README.md

 Create a new Elastalert rule for the already created topic in the platform.
 Use the IP address of the node that contains the Log Pipeline Manager pod, changing *<node_containing_log_pipeline_manager_pod_ip_address>* as a result.
 The variable *<topic_name>*, also known as nsId, must be set before sending the request.

 You also have to change the content of *query* field, to put the condition to be met to trigger the alarm.
 For example, put there a "*3*", so that if the message contains a 3, it triggers the alarm.
+You can also test the case of "not_match" in the "kind" field, so that the alert will be triggered when the first message that does not match with the query field arrives.

 > You can also execute this request with the POST Create Alert request from the [Postman collection](test/Requests.json). _Remember to change the IP address, the IP address of the target and the topic name in that case._